foryforx/shopping/README.md

 # Data populate and setup DB
 sh createData.sh

 At this time, you will have a new data.db created in root directory.
-Change the DB if needed.

 Site runs at http://127.0.0.1:8080/ping